 Reminder that Queen Elizabeth is not a remnant of colonial times.
 She was an active participant in colonialism.
 She actively tried to stop independence movements & she tried to keep newly independent colonies from leaving the commonwealth.
 The evil she did was enough.

 Ebony Elizabeth Thomas, an assistant professor at the University of Michigan, found irony in the queen’s supporters telling people how they should react to the death.

 “Telling the colonized how they should feel about their colonizer’s health and wellness is like telling my people that we ought to worship the Confederacy,” Thomas tweeted Thursday.

-Meanwhile, Carnegie Mellon tweeted that while they “do not condone” what Anya tweeted, the Pittsburgh-based university respected her freedom of expression.
+Meanwhile, Carnegie Mellon tweeted that while it does “not condone” what Anya tweeted, the Pittsburgh-based university said it respected the professor’s right to freedom of expression.